Duyy0406/ip/docs/README.md

 1. Download the latest `snow.jar` from the [releases page](https://github.com/Duyy0406/ip/releases)
 2. Open a terminal/command prompt and navigate to the folder containing `snow.jar`
 3. Run the command: `java -jar snow.jar`
+4. Snow will greet you with a friendly welcome message
-4. Start chatting with Snow to manage your tasks!
+5. Start chatting with Snow to manage your tasks!

 ## Features